Is Baby-Led Weaning Safe?

 Also, know that there’s a difference between gagging and choking.
 Gagging is a natural reflex that actually helps prevent choking by pushing food that babies aren’t equipped to swallow out of the mouth.
 Gagging can look and feel scary, but if your baby gags, stay calm.
 This is her body’s defense mechanism.
 Read more about gagging–when it’s normal and when you should be concerned.

 Got more questions about baby-led weaning?
-Check out this BLW FAQ I wrote for Parents, and of course, get your hands on a copy of Baby-Led Feeding.
+Check out this BLW FAQ on Parents, and of course, get your hands on a copy of Baby-Led Feeding.
 It’s packed with easy recipes, safety tips, and advice for making starting solids fun for both you and your sweet baby.

 For additional tips, recipes, and feeding advice sign up for my newsletter!
 As a thank you, I’ll send you three healthy smoothie recipes.